vphnh33/valuableknowledge.tk/content/post/how-to-load-and-manipulate-astronauts-csv-data-in-python-pandas.md

 ---

-First watch these two videos of the Apollo 11 mission.
+Watch the first video, the trailer to Apollo 11.
+(The second longer video is optional.)
 It's awe inspiring.
 Also notice the gleam in Buzz Aldrin's eyes, humble but confident.

 {{< youtube 3Co8Z8BQgWc >}}